csebooks/ds-algorithms/content.en/amortized-analysis/_index.md

 ---
-title: 'AMORTIZED ANALYSIS'
+title: 'Amortized Analysis'
 weight: 11
 ---

-# AMORTIZED ANALYSIS
+# Amortized Analysis

 In this chapter, we will analyze the running time for several of the advanced data structures that have been presented in Chapters 4 and 6.
 In particular, we will consider the worst-case running time for any sequence of m operations.
 This contrasts with the more typical analysis, in which a worst-case bound is given for any single operation.